Let Acute Dimensions, LLC help you learn if you can cancel your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Acute Dimensions, LLC, we're experts at pinpointing value trends in Chandler, Maricopa County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally eliminate the PMI with little anxiety.
-At which time, the home owner can enjoy the savings from that point on.
+The hardest thing for most home owners to understand is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+It's an appraiser's job to recognize the market dynamics of their area.
+At Acute Dimensions, LLC, we're experts at identifying value trends in Chandler, Maricopa County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will usually eliminate the PMI with little trouble.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: